CXFirst/job-interview/README.md

 ## Abstract

-This test is a working base for an open discussion on the technical choices you will made.
+This test is a working base for an open discussion on the technical choices you will make.

 You will need between 4 to 6 hours.
-The goal isn't to complete all the tasks and you are free to stop when you estimated you have been on it for long enough.
+The goal isn't to complete all the tasks and you are free to stop when you feel you have spent the appropriate amount of time.
 However, you shouldn't exceed 6 hours because after all it's just a job interview.

-You are free to ask any question by the medium you have been provided during the first stages of the hiring process (mail, teams, ...).
+You are free to ask any question by email or Teams if the interview was on Teams.

 ## Description

-The base project is a simple calculator written in `ReactJs` that we want to pimp with scientific calculation done by third party services and calculation history.
+The base project is a simple calculator written in `ReactJs` that we want to pimp with scientific calculation done by third party services.
+The calculation operations should also be logged.

 ### Front